abhyudit309/ocs2/README.md

     git clone --recurse-submodules https://github.com/leggedrobotics/hpp-fcl.git
     ```

-5. For various robotic assets clone the following [repository](https://github.com/abhyudit309/ocs2_robotic_assets) in your workspace:
+5. For various robotic assets clone the following [repository](https://github.com/abhyudit309/ocs2_robotic_assets) into your workspace:

     ```bash
     # Navigate to the directory of src